 Figure 1.
-Pre-start Checks
+Pre-start Checks (Briggs & Stratton Vanguard model shown)

-A. Fuel Tank Cap
+- A. Fuel Tank Cap

-B. Crankcase Oil Fill
+- B. Crankcase Oil Fill

-C. Oil Dipstick
+- C. Oil Dipstick

-A WARNING

 Do not load this zero-turn rider on a trailer or truck using two separate ramps.
 Only use a single ramp that is at least one foot wider than the width of the rear wheels of this rider.
 This rider has a zero turning radius and the rear wheels could fall off the ramps, or the rider could tip over injuring the operator or bystanders.